 There are amazing rivers and lakes where you can find the perfect beaches for a lovely beach day.

 Especially in summer, the weather in Nashville is very pleasant.
-Some of the beaches are also great for swimming in summer.
+At some of the beaches, swimming is also possible in summer.

 Furthermore, the beaches are also great for unwinding and relaxing.

 So I'd recommend taking some drinks and food with you, and visit one of the beaches as soon as possible!